-Greece's love-it or hate-it resinated wine, made in Attica, Evia and Boeotia using Savatiano grapes, along with lesser amounts of Assyrtiko and Rhoditis, flavoured with the sap of the Aleppo pine.
+Greece's love-it or hate-it resinated wine is made in Attica, Evia and Boeotia using Savatiano grapes, along with lesser amounts of Assyrtiko and Rhoditis, and flavoured with the sap of the Aleppo pine.
 It's designated PDO (ΠΟΠ) in both Greece and Cyprus.

-In Roman times resinated wine was widespread across the Mediterranean, as resin was used to seal the mouths of amphorae before they were shipped out.
+In Roman times, resinated wines were widespread across the Mediterranean, as resin was used to seal the mouths of amphorae before they were shipped.
 As France didn't have the Aleppo pines and the right kind of resin, they began to make wooden barrels, which by the 3rd century AD took over as the go-to container for wine–except in the eastern Mediterranean, which didn't have the good French oak and where drinkers had developed a taste for resinated wines, that lingered in Greece to this day.

-Image by peng - me, Creative Commons License
+Images by Eric Borda, peng - me, Creative Commons License